Last updated July 31st, 2019.

 Foreign investors are especially harmed by Chinese real estate and investment laws.

 This makes Chinese real estate a depreciating asset.
-If you (or any heirs) had to sell a house 50 years after buying it, the fact that 20 years are remaining on your land use right would be reflected in the sales value.
+If you (or any heirs) had to sell a house 50 years after buying it, the fact that just 20 years are remaining on your land use right would be reflected in the sales value.

 Not only that, but foreign property buyers in China are severely restricted by law.
-Perhaps the worst limitation is that you must have already worked or studied in China for one year and possess a long-term visa before buying real estate.
+Perhaps the worst limitation is that you must have already worked or studied abroad in China for one year and possess a long-term visa before buying real estate.

-Don’t Buy Property in China
+Foreigners Shouldn’t Buy Property in China

 I strongly believe that’s the case with property in China.